 While less common, swing trading can also be successfully used when markets are less volatile.
 The trader should be especially aware, however, of market trends in this scenario.
 Also, certain industries will be more suited to swing trading, depending on where they lie in their economic cycle.

 Stock market trends, which are often found using chart analysis can be either upward, downward or range bound.
 In an upward trend, stocks move upward over time, with a positive rate of change.
 However, this upward movement is intermediated with negative consolidations against the trend.
 The opposite is true for a downward trend.
 In longer period of time, upper and lower limits can be determined.
-Swing trading utilizes these intermediate consolidations, and limits as these are the points at which trading should occur.
+Swing trading utilises these intermediate consolidations, and limits as these are the points at which trading should occur.
 A moving average cross over, for instance is a very strong trading signal.
 When a short-term average crosses below a long term one, this is a sell signal.
 A strong buy signal is evident when a short-term trend line crosses above the long-term trend line.

 It is important to manage risks when swing trading.
 This can be done be ensuring the asset is liquid, diversifying your portfolio, monitoring the asset closely, and using stop orders.
 Limiting your position size based on an absolute ceiling determined by capital willing to lose will also be helpful.
 If, however, the market and industry are trending there are clear indicators that a trade could be successful.